-Since inception, nearly \$30.3 million has been provided to support 2,579,366 boardings for seniors traveling to medical appointments, nutrition programs, shopping destinations, and senior and community center activities.
-Due to the COVID-19 pandemic, several local jurisdictions have modified or suspended service.
-This quarter, nearly \$1.2 million was paid out to 31 of the 32 participating cities that are currently active.
+Since inception, more than \$33 million7 has been provided to support more than 2.7 million boardings for seniors traveling to medical appointments, nutrition programs, shopping destinations, and senior and community center activities.
+This quarter, more than \$1.3 million^{7,8} was paid out to 31 of the 32 participating cities that are currently active.
 One city has temporarily suspended services due to the COVID-19 pandemic.

-Only includes disbursed funds.
+7 Only includes disbursed funds.
 On October 12, 2020, the Board approved a temporary exception to the SMP guidelines, which allows for OCTA to hold allocations in reserve for agencies with suspended services due to the COVID-19 pandemic.
-The funds will be held until the State lifts the State of Emergency or transportation services resume, whichever occurs first.
+The state lifted the State of Emergency on February 28, 2023, which triggered the 30-day requirement to resume transportation service.
+All withheld funds will be released with the next bimonthly disbursement.